-The mission of our chapter is to promote the purposes and objectives of MOAA and to especially foster a fraternal relationship among serving, retired and former officers of the uniformed services in North Central Inaiana.
+The mission of our chapter is to promote the purposes and objectives of MOAA and to especially foster a fraternal relationship among serving, retired and former officers of the uniformed services in North Central Indiana.
 We strive to provide useful information and services to our members and their survivors as well as serving the community at large, especially veterans.
 We have a special interest in supporting the Indiana Veteran's Home, which is located in West Lafayette, IN and it's residents.
-We advocate for a strong national defense and support the maintenance and increase of pay and benefits to serving members, retires and former members of the uniformed services.
+We advocate for a strong national defense and support the maintenance and increase of pay and benefits to serving members, retires of the uniformed services.
 We monitor legistation at both the national and state levels and regularly lobby our legislators.
-Our personal affairs officer provides assistance to members including assisting survivors of deceased members in obtaining the benefits to which they are entitled.

 Information on Joining the Chapter

 Membership in our chapter is open to all current and former commissioned and warrant officers and their surviving spouses of any of the seven uniformed services (US Army, US Navy, US Marine Corps, US Air Force, US Coast Guard, US Public Health Service and the National Oceanic and Atmospheric Administration) including their Reserve or National Guard components.
 The best way to join our chapter is to attend one of our meetings.
 Further information can be obtained by contacting us at LafayetteINMOAA@live.com or by contacting the Chapter Secretary, Jerry L. Brown, MAJ, USMC, Ret at (765) 743-3813 or firstname.lastname@example.org.
 Lafayette Chapter dues are $10.00 per year and we highly recommend membership in the national MOAA organization.
 Responding to MOAA headquarters will also provide a referral to us.